mistydemeo/tigerbrew/Library/Homebrew/manpages/brew.1.md

 ## DESCRIPTION

-Homebrew is the easiest and most flexible way to install the UNIX tools Apple didn't include with OS X.
+Tigerbrew is the easiest and most flexible way to install the UNIX tools Apple didn't include with OS X.

 ## ESSENTIAL COMMANDS